 In partnership

-people were trained as Rights Champions in three tea-producing communities in Kenya with Ethical Tea Partnership
+people were trained in gender-based rights in three tea-producing communities in Kenya with Ethical Tea Partnership

 Around